 - Yavapai College

-The Higher Education Community Vendor Assessment toolkit includes:
+The Higher Education Community Vendor Assessment toolkit or HECVAT tools include:

-While HECVAT is a great security assessment template.
-It's doesn't form a complete vendor risk management program.
+While HECVAT is a great security assessment template, it doesn't form a complete vendor risk management program.

 HECVAT is a point-in-time assessment that is static and subjective.
 It doesn't account for the changes that can occur after you receive the complete security assessment from a vendor.